Skip to content

 Performance Monitor

-NovaPhy includes an opt-in runtime performance monitor on World and FluidWorld.
-It captures aggregate per-phase timings in the C++ stepping pipeline and can export Chrome/Perfetto traces.
+NovaPhy ships an opt-in runtime performance monitor that captures aggregate per-phase timings from the C++ stepping pipeline and can export Chrome / Perfetto traces.

 Basic Usage